*This post may contain affiliate links. Please see my disclosure for more details!*

 Notes

-- These are best eaten on the day of making, but can be eaten for two days after once refrigerated.
+• These are best on the day of making, but can last 2-3 days in the fridge

 Hi Jane, does your profiteroles recipe appear in your ‘Celebrate’ book?
 Many thanks